Merck/Halyard/docs/tools.md

                                        file URI, token {1} with just the path of the file, and {2}
-                                       with the file name -o,--graph-context-override           Optionally override named graph context also for loaded quads -e,--target-timestamp <timestamp>     Optionally specify timestamp of all loaded records (defaul is actual time of the operation) -m,--max-split-size <size_in_bytes>   Optionally limit maximum file split size, where larger files will be processed in parallel
+                                       with the file name -o,--graph-context-override           Optionally override named graph context also for loaded quads -e,--target-timestamp <timestamp>     Optionally specify timestamp of all loaded records (default is actual time of the operation) -m,--max-split-size <size_in_bytes>   Optionally limit maximum file split size, where larger files will be processed in parallel